 Deputy Earl Bucher - EOW 12/31/1940

-The newspaper listed the names of the following officers that were involved in the posse at the Bernhardt house in addition to Sheriff Anderson and Deputy McGinnis.
-They included Officer Ed Lott, Deputy Warren Vose, Greeley Chief C. C. Hunter & Officer Joe Kem, Larimer County Sheriff Ted Schaeffer & Deputy Roy Barger, Captain Frank Burger and Patrolmen Gordon Lockett , M. B. McKinney, Mart Conway & Roy Calhoun of the Courtesy Patrol and Longmont Chief Orville Barr.
+In addition to Sheriff Anderson and Deputy McGinnis, the following officers were named in the local newspaper as participating in the shootout: Officer Ed Lott, Deputy Warren Vose, Greeley Chief C. C. Hunter & Officer Joe Kem, Larimer County Sheriff Ted Schaeffer & Deputy Roy Barger, Captain Frank Burger and Patrolmen Gordon Lockett, M. B. McKinney, Mart Conway & Roy Calhoun of the Courtesy Patrol, and Longmont Chief Orville Barr.
 Several local farmers were also listed as being in the posse.
-Denver PD had sent a crew of 13 officers with ‘tear gas bombs, rifles, and tommy guns, however it seems they arrived after it was over.
+Denver PD had sent a crew of 13 officers with ‘tear gas bombs, rifles, and tommy guns," but they arrived after the shootout was over.

-The Bernhardt family had moved to this house just two months earlier from Ault.
-Bernhardt had taken a ‘beet contract’ on the Nygren place.
+The Bernhardt family had moved to the shack just two months earlier from Ault.
+Bernhardt had taken a ‘beet contract' on the Nygren place.
 Helen Sipes, 45, had married Fred Bernhardt two years earlier.
-In addition to David, she had four other children; Mrs. Hannah Schwartz (Keenesburg), Irene Sipes (Denver), Ruben Sipes, 17 and Delores Sipes, 9.
-Ruben and Delores were at the Pearl Hollow School, two miles from the home, when this occurred.
+In addition to David, she had four other children; Mrs. Hannah Schwartz (Keenesburg), Irene Sipes (Denver), Ruben Sipes, 17, and Delores Sipes, 9.
+Ruben and Delores were at the Pearl Hollow School, two miles from the home, when the incident occurred.

 Deputy Earl J. Bucher resided at 1809 10th Ave. in Greeley.
-He was born in Eldora, Iowa on September 19, 1895 but grew up in Greeley, attended Greeley schools and studied at Colorado State College before enlisting in the World War, serving in the 148th Field Artillery, Battery A. He was a past commander of Legion and a past exalted ruler of Elks.
-Deputy Bucher had been married for 20 years and was survived by his wife Helen Davis Bucher, 43, his parents, Mr. and Mrs. G. L. Bucher of Greeley, brother, Glen (Greeley) and sister, Mrs. Neva McKinley (Mesa, Colorado).
+He was born in Eldora, Iowa on Sept.
+19, 1895, but grew up in Greeley, attending Greeley schools and studying at Colorado State College before enlisting in World War I, serving in the 148th Field Artillery, Battery A. He was a past commander of the American Legion and a past exalted ruler of the Benevolent and Protective Order of Elks.
+Deputy Bucher had been married for 20 years and was survived by his wife Helen Davis Bucher, 43, his parents, Mr. and Mrs. G. L. Bucher of Greeley, brother, Glen (Greeley) and sister, Mrs. Neva McKinley (Mesa).
 Interment was at Linn Grove Cemetery.

-Elwell, CO was located 2 miles west of Johnstown, at what today is the intersection of Colorado Highway 60 and Road 13.
-The location where Deputy Bucher was killed was 8 ½ miles Southwest of Johnstown or just south of the current Road 36 and Road 13.
+Elwell, CO was located 2 miles west of Johnstown, at what today is the intersection of Colorado Highway 60 and Weld County Road 13.
+The location where Deputy Bucher was killed was 8 ½ miles Southwest of Johnstown, or just south of the current intersection of Weld roads 36 and 13.

 Sources: June 2015